scottgigawatt/duplex/README.md

 Adjust the values of these environment variables to fit your streaming dreams.

-### 3. Managing the Project with DSM Container Manager 📦

-Let's make your project shine in DSM 7.2 Container Manager's Project feature:

-1. Log in to your Synology NAS web UI.
-2. Open **Container Manager** and navigate to the **Project** tab.
-3. Click **Create**, give your project a name (e.g., `duplex`), and set the project path to the cloned directory.
-4. Follow the on-screen prompts to review settings and deploy the project like a pro!

-For more on Container Manager Projects, refer to the official Synology documentation [here](https://kb.synology.com/en-id/DSM/help/ContainerManager/docker_project?version=7).

----

-## Configuring IPAM and Network Firewall 🌍
+#### Configuring IPAM and Network Firewall 🌍

 Let's talk Docker IPAM (IP Address Management).
 It's the superhero of container networking!
-To keep your containers communicating smoothly, you might need to tweak your firewall settings in Synology DSM.

-### IPAM Configuration

 Time to get your hands dirty!
 Configure the following in your [`.env`](example.env) file:

 ```bash
 #